tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 controller:

-> A YANG container that holds tunnel data relevant to an optional external controller(s) that may initiate or control a tunnel.
+> A YANG container that holds tunnel data relevant to an optional external TE controller that may initiate or control a tunnel.
 This target node may be augmented by external module(s), for example, to add data for PCEP initiated and/or delegated tunnels.